carlspring/teamcity-client/README.md

-This is a client for invoking commands to TeamCity via REST API.
+This is a Java client for invoking commands to TeamCity via REST API.